BYRIO/krita-webdoc-zh/user_manual/loading_saving_brushes.rst

 Section B - The Preset Chooser
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The preset chooser is much the same like the preset docker and the preset dropdown on F6.
+The preset chooser is much the same as the preset docker and the preset dropdown on F6.
 It's unique in that it allows you to filter by engine and this is also where you can create brushes for an engine from scratch.